gallochris/people/_posts/2016-06-09-miki-agrawal.md

 ---
 layout: post
 title: Miki Agrawal
-preview: If you starting by leading with how can I help you versus how can you help me, watch how doors will open.
+preview: If you starting by leading with how can I help you versus how can you help me, doors will open.
 link: Do Cool Sh*t
 slug: miki-agrawal
 ---